CECA Civil Engineering Operative (NPA Construction Operations) SCQF 5 (Fort William) NPA

 How will I study my course?

-5 days per week including 2 days a week paid work experience.
+5 days per week including 2 days a week of work placement if you are over 16.

 How long will my course last?